bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 #### Preprocessing

-Pre-processing phase is part of the model however it contains transformations without parameters trained by the model.
+The preprocessing phase is part of the model however it contains transformations without parameters trained by the model.
 This transformations are useful because model trains better if data are in some format, and having this phase inside the model helps to avoid to prepare the data before feeding the model at prediction phase.

-Our model perform 2 kind of preprocessing
+Our model performs 2 kind of preprocessing:

 * Normalization: model trains faster if numerical features have mean 0 and standard deviation equal to 1, so this layer is built by computing the `mean` and `std` from the series of a feature before training, and the model is feed with `(feature - mean)/std`.
 Our model normalize `confirms_in` feature and all the buckets `a*`